SlyDaw/CTF-Writeups-and-Blogs/_posts/2022-06-10-GettingStarted.md

 ```
 It looks like we are required to set the *RHOSTS, RPORT, TARGETURI,* and *LHOST* options.
 We can also see on the bottom that this module works with `GetSimpleCMS 3.3.15 and before`.

-RHOSTS is our target IP address, so lets begin by setting that.
+RHOSTS is our target IP address, so let's begin by setting that.

 `> set RHOSTS 10.129.42.249 `